 Yellow Fever Vaccination Certificate (at least 15 days before entrance).

 COVID-19 Vaccination Certificate (full dosis).
-Or, a negative result PCR test for COVID-19 (72 hours and a health certificate 72 hours before entrance.
+Or, a negative result PCR test or antigen test for COVID-19 (48 hours before entrance).

 Copy of passport

 Additional forms will be required once reservations have been confirmed.